-Knowing the positions of all students in the picture (described as points on the plane1) and the number of universities, divide students into universities in a way that respects your social distancing rule.
+Knowing the positions of all students in the picture (described as points on the plane: the group photo was taken from above using a drone, as this was the angle from which the contestants looked the best.) and the number of universities, divide students into universities in a way that respects your social distancing rule.
 Every university has to have at least one student; moreover, you can assume that the solution always exists.